We have compiled the hardest 10 Triathlons in the European continent in IRONMAN distance

 In total there are 183km until we reach Saint-Joriz again, then the marathon is divided into two parts, a flat 27km around Lake Annecy and a 15km hard climb to the Crêt de Chêtillon where the goal is located at 1600m of altitude.

 - Swimming: 3,8km on Embrun Lake

 - Race on foot: 42,2 km (+ 1.200m difference)

-The Embrunman is the most known and important ironman of those who do not belong to any of the two major franchises (Challenge and Ironman), has more than 30 years of history practically keeping the same routes.
+The Embrunman is the best known and most important ironman of those who do not belong to any of the two great franchises (Challenge and Ironman), it has more than 30 years of history, practically keeping the same routes.

-Swimming is done two laps in Lake Embrun.
-Then the triathletes face 188km durísimos where they accumulate more 3800m of unevenness.
-The most charismatic point of this test is the top of the Coll del Izoard at 2362m altitude, is crowned around the 100 km of cycling.
+Swimming takes place two laps in Lake Embrun.
+Then the triathletes face very hard 188km where they accumulate more than 3800m of unevenness.
+The most charismatic point of this test is the top of the Coll del Izoard at 2362m altitude, crowned around 100 km of cycling.

-Finally the marathon is two laps of 21km around Embrun, with continuous climbs that total 600m of unevenness in each of the laps.
+Finally the marathon is two laps of 21km around Embrun, with continuous climbs totaling about 600m of unevenness in each of the laps.

 Photo: Christophe Guard